 Professor Udayon Misra,will be working on 'Assam and the Partition: Potent Causes and Unresolved Issues' during his Fellowship at the IIAS.

 Professor B. D. Chattopadhyaya

 Professor Meena Alexander

-While in residence at the Institute Professor Alexander will work on a cycle of poems entitled *Fragments in August*.
+While in residence at the Institute Professor Alexander will work on a cycle of poems entitled *Dreaming in Shimla (Letter to my Mother)*.
 Some of these poems are set in the gardens of Rashtrapati Nivas and evoke the encircling landscape of Shimla.